 What is LPLK?

-LPLKs are not that important except they do make the forest thicker when trying to find the wood.
+LPLKs make the forest thicker when trying to find the wood.

 LPLK is short for Lichen Planus like Keratosis, also called Lichenoid Keratosis.

 LPLK is an inflammatory reaction and often occurs in a pre-existing skin lesion that is something else.
-This type of “Lichenoid Reaction” is common in a Seborrhoeic Keratosis or solar lentigo.
+This type of “Lichenoid Reaction” is common in a Seborrhoeic Keratosis (Seb K) or solar lentigo.

 What does LPLK like?

-LPLK is essentially a “changed” Seb K or solar lentigo.
+LPLK can be thought of as a ‘regressing’ Seb K or solar lentigo.
 So you first need to know what a Seb K or Solar Lentio looks like.
-LPLK is usually flat, pink or red to start with (the inflammatory phase) and then becomes grey or greyish-brown.
+In the inflammatory phase, LPLK is usually somewhat pink or red.
+In the ‘burnt-out’ phase, LPLK is typically grey or greyish-brown.

 LPLK tends to be identified at a skin check for one of two reasons

-- Longstanding LPLK: this “burnt out” lichenoid reaction is common as a <1cm patch of pale grey colour skin that is seen at a routine skin check.
+- Longstanding LPLK is a <1cm patch of pale grey colour skin.
 The diagnosis is normally confirmed with dermatoscopy.